microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 This guide builds upon the previous guides: we are going to build again a simple Spring Boot microservice like in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), but this time it will use two major Spring Cloud features:

-- It will be connected to a [Eureka server](https://github.com/Netflix/eureka) so it can discover other microservices, as well as being discovered itself!
+- It will be connected to a Spring Cloud Service Registry so it can discover other microservices, as well as being discovered itself!
 - It will get its configuration from the Spring Cloud Config server that we configured in the previous guide, [04 - Configure a Spring Cloud Config server](../04-configure-a-spring-cloud-config-server/README.md)

 For both features, it will just be a matter of adding an official Spring Boot starter, and Azure Spring Cloud will take care of everything else.